 In these cases, we will offer advice and guidance to encourage customers to manage the situation themselves.
-Disturbances caused by household noise will be covered in our Housing Management Policy.
+Noise reports about household noise will be covered in our Housing Management Policy and managed by our Neighbourhood teams.

 The legal definitions of ASB and hate motivated behaviour are in appendix A.